python/devguide/internals/interpreter.rst

 In particular, only a few instructions may push a ``NULL`` onto the stack, and the positions that may be ``NULL`` are known.
 A few other instructions (``GET_ITER``, ``FOR_ITER``) push or pop an object that is known to be an interator.

-Instruction sequences that do not allow statically knowing the stack depth are deemed illegal (and never generated by the bytecode compiler).
+Instruction sequences that do not allow statically knowing the stack depth are deemed illegal.
+The bytecode compiler never generates such sequences.
 For example, the following sequence is illegal, because it keeps pushing items on the stack::

     LOAD_FAST 0